-Join Timothy Pintello for an in-depth discussion in this video How to define local policies, part of Creating and Managing Group Policy for Windows Server 2012.
+Join Timothy Pintello for an in-depth discussion in this video How to define local policies, part of Windows Server 2012: Create and Manage Group Policy.

 - One of the main purposes of group policy…whether local or non-local is security.…In regards to security, a group policy can be used to…govern how users authenticate to the network.…They can also be used to govern user access…to network resources.…The GPOs can also be used to control…group membership policies.…And finally they can also be used to…monitor users and group events.…Most of the security settings for group policies…are found under the Computer Configuration node…in the group policy editor.…When you are creating a computer group policy…the security settings of that policy are applied…to the computer regardless of who logs on.…

 Local group policies can also be used for security.…One thing they can be used for is to…limit what users can do on a computer.…Local group policies can also be used to track…or audit user activities.…Under the security settings in the group policy editor…there are three subnotes.…One subnote is Audit Policy.…Another is User Rights Assignment.…And the final subnote is Security Options.…

 - Setting up security policies

 - Configuring local users and groups

 Skill Level Intermediate